JoshuaMeza/HollowBot/README.md

 <img src="https://github.com/JoshuaMeza/HollowBot/blob/master/Resources/scrn_13.png" width="100%">

-Well, it's time to open your favourite IDE and write some code.
+Well, it's time to open your favorite IDE and write some code.
 At first, open a folder, and create there two files, a `main.py` and a `.env`.

-As I said to you, we need to keep secret our token, so, we can use "environment variables" to achieve that (in case you are saving all in a GitHub repository, add a `.gitignore` file and write inside `.env`), because it could be accesed easily in the code and can't be visible in most of the web repositories/IDE's (like [Repl.it](https://repl.it/~)).
+As I said to you, we need to keep secret our token, so, we can use "environment variables" to achieve that (in case you are saving all in a GitHub repository, add a `.gitignore` file and write inside `.env`), because it could be accessed easily in the code and can't be visible in most of the web repositories/IDE's (like [Repl.it](https://repl.it/~)).

 Into your `.env` file, write the following: